iNamik/go_lexer_matcher/README.md

 		// Result returns the final result of the matcher, resetting the
 		// matcher state if the result is false.
 		Result() bool

-		// Reset resets the state of the matcher
-		Reset() Matcher
 	}